lebpac/lebpac.github.io/programs.md

 Important: the basketball schedule has been released and several tennis classes have been cancelled.
 Please see the updated dates below and contact Coach Carlos for more information.

-We're super excited to have several programs running.
-[See a summary schedule here](https://docs.google.com/document/d/1Fq3Nm42klQ7kkVMkdogxYvRjm7SdTlvdapSymFKO5j8/) (we try to keep this up to date).
+We're super excited to have several programs running this winter!
+[See a summary schedule here](https://docs.google.com/document/d/1Fq3Nm42klQ7kkVMkdogxYvRjm7SdTlvdapSymFKO5j8/).

 ### Mondays